 Now, I can actually jump over to my email tab and show what this is gonna look like for Bob.

-Bob is going to get an email – it’s come through from DocuSign – and I can go ahead and click “Review documents”, click “Continue”, and now I’m looking at the contract in DocuSign.
+Bob is going to get an email, it’s come through from DocuSign, and I can go ahead and click “Review documents”, click “Continue”, and now I’m looking at the contract in DocuSign.
 This is what Bob would see.

 This can be any kind of contract, agreement, or whatever you’d want to send using DocuSign.
 You can do this once, a dozen times, or send them to different parties; it’s really flexible in that whatever DocuSign can do, you’re able to configure inside of Process Street to kick that off.

-Email widget: Add pre-written emails into your workflow runs
+Add pre-written emails to workflow runs

 Now, we’re sending Bob a welcome email and asking him to make some selections for us.
 He’s gonna select a computer and cell phone.